preethamcharan/x23183683_Thesis/readme.md

 Download the two datasets CICIOT2023 and BOT_IOT and upload the datasets to your google drive.
-Once you open any of two file codes, Click Collab link on top, Define paths to your data files in Google Drive.
+Once you opened any of two file codes, Click Collab link on top, Define paths to your dataset files in Google Drive.